 - organised the first autistic-led major public event in Singapore

 - proposed an autism masterplan focusing on autistics with low support needs

 - started his own profitable freelance conglomerate providing a wide variety of services including event photography, IT technical support, consulting services and coaching work

 - done extensive inner exploration on himself and found his viable happiness in life

-For long-term projects (no matter if it includes giving talks), Eric charges a flat consulting fee of $60-100/hour of work.
+Eric no longer gives autism talks or run autism events.
+However, he is available for a flat consulting fee of $60-100/hour of work.
 Consulting packages are negotiable.

 If your organisation is only looking for autistic advocates to share their personal experiences, do visit the Whatsapp Autism Community Singapore to find interested speakers.

 Eric promises to share unique and interesting perspectives not found anywhere else.
 Below is a preview of what to expect:

 Autism is more than the triad of impairments (i.e. social, communication, executive dysfunction).
 It is a difference in consciousness – the experience of a disconnected, undifferentiated state.
 Metaphorically, this is the state of before-life, the experience of a person who has yet to be fully born into this world.